 - May 27 - June 21

 - July 22 - August 16

 - September 23 - October 18

 For additional questions, please contact the program coordinator, Lisa Yee-Isbell, at email@example.com or by phone at 916-734-5005.

 Hilary A. Brodie, M.D., Ph.D.
 Endowment for Diversity in Otolaryngology

 The Department of Otolaryngology – Head and Neck Surgery is pleased to introduce the Hilary A. Brodie, M.D., Ph.D.
 Endowment for Diversity in Otolaryngology Medical Student Visiting Elective Clerkship.
 We encourage 4th year medical students from groups who are traditionally underrepresented in medicine to apply for this funding which includes up to $2,500 in reimbursement for fees paid for travel, housing, and application to VSLO.

 The UC Davis School of Medicine Office of Student and Resident Diversity offers the Visiting Elective Program (VEP) to medical students from around the country.
 The VEP provides scholarship funding to 4th year medical students underrepresented in medicine and/or from socially and economically disadvantaged backgrounds who have been accepted into a visiting rotation at a UC Davis department and who have a strong interest in pursuing a residency in Northern California.

-The Department of Otolaryngology works closely with the Office of Student and Resident Diversity to ensure that any interested applicants to the department receive all available assistance to ensure they can attend the UC Davis rotation.
+The Department of Otolaryngology works closely with the Office of Student and Resident Diversity to ensure that any interested applicants receive all available assistance to ensure they can attend the UC Davis Rotation.